 I value Bonvoy points at 0.6 cents each (based on the value that I know that I can get out of them with ease) and that means that where one of these Bonvoy cards offers me 4 points/dollar for spending in a given category, I know that for me, that’s an effective return of 2.4% on my spending.

-This helps put things in context as while a headline earning rate of 4 points/dollar can look impressive, the fact that it only equates to a 2.4% return shows that it’s actually not very good at all and that I would probably do a lot better by using another credit card when spending in that category.
+This helps put things in context as while a headline earning rate of 4 points/dollar can look impressive, the fact that it only equates to a 2.4% return shows that it’s actually not very good at all and that I would probably do better by using one of my other credit cards when spending in that category.

 Comparing key benefits (terms apply & enrollment may be required)